Date of Award

 Perceived workload assessments in children have been administered individually in laboratory settings.
 This study assessed workload in a classroom using the interactive presentation tool Mentimeter to administer the NASA-Task Load Index (NASA-TLX).
 Children assessed workload following two cognitive tasks.
 In addition, the children completed a self-report of executive function.
 Findings revealed that children’s perceived workload matched the objective demands of the task indicating that workload assessments may be a useful tool in the classroom.
 Although executive function predicted objective performance, it did not predict perceived workload.

 MacKenzie, Connor, "Assessing Workload in the Classroom Using Interactive Presentation Software" (2020).
-Honors Thesis Projects.
+Undergraduate Honors Thesis Projects.
 96.